mrseanryan/gpt-code-commenter/README.md

 ### For phi2 (local LLM via llama-cpp-python) [UNIX OR Windows] [EASIER TO INSTALL]

+- Results are only OK (Chat-GPT has much better results)

 - see [via-phi2-the-bloke README](./via-phi2-the-bloke/README.md)

 ### For phi2 (local LLM via transformers) [UNIX not Windows] [MORE DIFFICULT TO INSTALL]